 Very much to Susan and Charles Oropallo’s surprise, it appears Bonnie really loves the snow.
 Go figure!

 But then again, she doesn’t have to clean it, plow it, snow-blow it, or otherwise have to deal with it in any fashion other than playing in it and walking through it.
 Her favorite past time in the snow is climbing up snowbanks.

 One of the great things about the New England area is the sheer beauty of the winter season.
 This area of the country is certainly wonderful at Christmas time.
 Spending Christmas with friends is a wonderful thing to do during weather like we have.

 The New England winter season is incredibly beautiful.
 However, that awesome beauty can be offset by the bitterness and cold that can happen during the winter time here.
 During the 2017-2018 winter season, we got some really cold weather in between Christmas and New Years.
 Bonnie has a very difficult time during this kind of weather.

 Initially, we have tried a few different doggie garments to help keep Bonnie warmer outside in the worst of our winter weather.
 The first line of winter defense is to allow her hair to grow out during that time of year.
-Bonnie is a 15 pound miniature poodle mix.
+Bonnie is a roughly 14 pound miniature poodle mix.
 We normally keep her cut very short.
-Bonnie would normally need a hair cut every 30-60 days.
+Bonnie would normally need her hair cut about every 30-60 days.